 The opportunities themselves were quite different in that my time in Paris had an academic focus, whereas my time in Berlin was professional in nature.
 I certainly felt more carefree as a student in Paris, but I think I personally grew more as a result of my time spent working in Germany precisely because there was a larger element of responsibility attached to it.
 I also knew by that point what an amazing opportunity it was to be able to work in a different country and how out of the ordinary it was for most people – which definitely furthered my enjoyment!

-In your paper for the German Council on Foreign Relations, you mentioned the chief value of exchange programs continues to be the horizon-broadening effect they have on individual participants.
+In a paper for the German Council on Foreign Relations, you mentioned the chief value of exchange programs continues to be the horizon-broadening effect they have on individual participants.
 In what ways have you felt such an effect?

 I’ve felt it in almost too many ways to enumerate!
 I believe that just having a more international perspective really helps you to keep up with an increasingly globalized world.
 For me, understanding people’s motivations has always been key to finding compromise and dynamic solutions – and there is no better way to understand a different society’s motivations than by living in that society and getting a personal feel for why its citizens make decisions the way they do.